 The traditional means of teaching language are becoming obsolete.
 Given the current technologies for recordings, manipulating, sharing and engaging sound, there is no reason to rely on the old and inefficient ways of doing things.

-Between the four courses in my Flow Series (Spanish, French, Mandarin, Portuguese), I have over 100 students, and I spend less that 4 hours per week managing them.
-I offer a 100% money-back-guarantee on all my courses, and so far I’ve only had one refund request, so it’s certainly not negligence that allows me do this.
+Between the four courses in my Flow Series (Spanish, French, Mandarin, Portuguese), I have over 100 students, and I spend less that 4 hours per week managing them (Note: Flow courses are currently discontinued, you can learn about my new courses here).
+I offer a 100% money-back-guarantee on all my courses, and so far I've only had one refund request, so it's certainly not negligence that allows me do this.
 On the contrary, I make a point to be as attentive as possible to all of my students, and they have been extremely satisfied.

 How do I do it?
 Soundclound baby!